Rigid $G$-connections and nilpotency of $p$-curvatures: Recollections on nonabelian Hodge correspondence

-In this subsection, we briefly overview the Corlette--Simpson correspondence, also called the nonabelian Hodge correspondence.
-Let $X$ be a smooth projective variety over $\mathbb{C}$.
-The Corlette--Simpson correspondence \cite{Sim94a,Sim94b} on $X$ is given as a one-to-one correspondence among three objects: \begin{itemize} \item (poly)stable Higgs bundles on $X$ with vanishing Chern classes; \item (semi)simple flat bundles on $X$; \item (semi)simple ${\rm GL}$-representations of the fundamental group $\pi_1(X)$. \end{itemize} Simple flat bundles (or integrable connections) are also called irreducible flat bundles (or integrable connections).
+In this subsection, we briefly overview the classical nonabelian Hodge correspondence, which is also called the Corlette---Simpson correspondence \cite{Sim94a,Sim94b}.
+Although $X$ is a smooth projective curve, the correspondence holds for any complex smooth projective variety.
+The nonabelian Hodge correspondence is given as a one-to-one correspondence among three objects: \begin{itemize} \item (poly)stable Higgs bundles on $X$ with vanishing Chern classes; \item (semi)simple flat bundles on $X$; \item (semi)simple ${\rm GL}$-representations of the fundamental group $\pi_1(X)$. \end{itemize} Simple flat bundles (or integrable connections) are also called irreducible flat bundles (or integrable connections).
 Moreover, this correspondence induces homeomorphisms among three moduli spaces

 where \begin{itemize} \item $\mathcal{M}_{\rm Dol}(X,n)$ is the moduli space of semistable Higgs bundles of rank $n$ on $X$ with vanishing Chern classes, which is called the \emph{Dolbeault moduli space};